 Data - all petty cash expenses and reimbursements should be recorded on this sheet.

-Report - the 12 month petty cash report on this sheet is automatically compiled based on the transactions that are entered on the Data sheet and the start date that is specified in cell D2.
-The report includes 9 default accounts but you can add as many accounts as required by simply inserting the appropriate number of new rows, entering the account number & description and copying the existing formulas from all the columns with a light blue column heading.
+Report - the 12 month petty cash report on this sheet is automatically compiled based on the transactions entered on the Data sheet and the start date specified in cell D2.
+The report includes 9 default accounts but you can add as many accounts as required by simply inserting the appropriate number of new rows, entering the account number & description and copying the existing formulas from all the columns with light blue column headings.
 No other user input is required on this sheet.

 Journal - this sheet includes a general ledger journal summary which enables users to easily record petty cash or cash float expenses in any accounting system.
-The report is automatically calculated based on the journal number that is entered in cell B4 - the journal number that is entered in this cell should be the same as the journal number that is entered in column B when recording transactions on the Data sheet.
+The report is automatically calculated based on the journal number entered in cell B4 - the journal number entered in this cell should be the same as the journal number which was entered in column B when recording transactions on the Data sheet.

 Record Petty Cash Transactions

 All petty cash or cash float transactions should be entered on the Data sheet.
-The columns with a yellow column heading require user input while the columns with a light blue column heading contain formulas that are automatically copied for all new transactions that are entered.
+The columns with a yellow column heading require user input while the columns with a light blue column heading contain formulas which are automatically copied for all new transactions entered.
 The Data sheet includes the following columns:

 Transaction Date - enter the petty cash transaction date.
-Note that all dates should be entered in accordance with the regional date settings that are specified in the System Control Panel.
+Note that all dates should be entered in accordance with the regional date settings.

 Voucher Number - if you are using a petty cash or cash float voucher system, the voucher number should be entered in this column.
 If you don’t use a voucher system, we recommend that you enter a transaction number in an ascending numerical sequence in this column.